-1. To first identify how value has been recognized and measured in U.S. Accountable Care Organizations (ACOs), to evaluate how these lessons may inform Health Links' strategies, and to yield a working framework for assessing value.
+1. To identify how value has been recognized and measured in U.S. Accountable Care Organizations (ACOs) and how these lessons may inform Health Links' strategies.
+This will yield a working framework for assessing value in Health Links.

-- 2. To explore how 'value' has been recognized by Ontario Health Links, to identify promising Health Links' strategies, and to determine why these strategies are creating value for patients and the health care system. - 3.
-To conduct empirical analysis, testing the impact of promising Health Links' strategies on critical "value" measures which utilise data from the Institute for Clinical Evaluative Sciences (ICES).
+- 2. To explore how 'value' has been recognized by Ontario Health Links, to identify promising Health Links' strategies, and why these strategies are creating value for patients and the health care system. - 3.
+To conduct empirical analysis testing the impact of promising Health Links' strategies on critical "value" measures using data from the Institute for Clinical Evaluative Sciences (ICES).

-This report, entitled "Assessing Value in Ontario Health Links - Part 1: Lessons from US Accountable Care Organizations" addresses Tier One, with an emphasis on the following objectives:
+This first report: "Assessing Value in Ontario Health Links - Part 1: Lessons from US Accountable Care Organizations" addresses the first part of this response.
+Specifically, we pursue the following objectives:

-- To examine the way that ACOs define and measure value. - To recognize key commonalities and differences between ACOs and Ontario's Health Links - To identify lessons from ACOs that can be used to understand the value that Health Links can create in Ontario, with approaches to measuring that value.
+- To examine the way that ACOs define and measure value. - To recognize key commonalities and differences between ACOs and Ontario's Health Links - To identify lessons from ACOs that can be used to understand the value that Health Links can create in Ontario, and how to measure that value.